 Paying for INTELENCE®

 If you have commercial or private health insurance and need help paying for INTELENCE®, the Janssen CarePath Savings Program may be able to help.
-If you are using Medicare, Medicaid, or other federally funded programs to pay for INTELENCE® medication, you are not eligible to participate in this program.
 If you don’t have commercial or private health insurance, you may find help from the programs and resources found on the Janssen Prescription Assistance Web site.

 The form above requires Adobe® Reader® for viewing and printing.